dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The L flag bits represent the binary encoding of the size of the EDHOC Message Length, which can range from 0 to 4 bytes.
 When all three bits are set to 0, the EDHOC Message Length field is not present.
 If the first two bits of the L field are set to 0 and the last bit is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.
 Values from 5 to 7 are not used in this specification.

 EDHOC Message Length:
-: The EDHOC Message Length field can have a size of one to four octets and is present only if the L flag bits represent a value greater than 0.
-This field provides the total length of the EDHOC message that is being fragmented.
-When there is no fragmentation, it is not present.
+: The EDHOC Message Length field, when present, has a size of one to four octets, as determined by the L flag bits.
+It is included only if the L flag bits indicate a value greater than zero and specifies the total length of the EDHOC message being fragmented.
+When fragmentation is not used, this field is omitted.

 EDHOC Data:
 : The EDHOC data consists of the whole or a fragment of the transported EDHOC message.